23+ Questions To Ask Before Hiring a CRO Agency

 2. How do you determine what changes you will make on a page?

-This question helps you understand how the conversion company will determine what changes they should make on the page.
+This question helps you understand how the conversion company determines what changes they should make on the page.
 Again, you are digging deep to understand the process the conversion firm uses.

 You want to validate:

-1. The process they use to determine what elements will be changed and tested
+1. The process they use to determine which elements will be changed and tested

 How does that impact you?

 Relying on good practices will not take you anywhere.
-We have seen this first hand with over 3,000 A/B tests.
+We have seen this firsthand with over 3,000 A/B tests.
 What works for one website may or may not work for your website.
-Different conversion optimization designs and processes work differently for websites in the same industry.
+Different conversion optimization designs and processes are effective for websites within the same industry.

 You can find several renowned methodologies in the CRO space.
-Invesp’s Conversion Framework, Widefunnel’s LIFT model, and MarketingExperiments MEC formula are well-known conversion models in the industry.
+For example, Invesp’s Conversion Framework and Widefunnel’s LIFT model are well-known conversion models in the industry.

-It is good when a company says they follow a specific process, but you should always ask to see a small demo of how that process would be applied on your website.
-The CRO company should choose a page of your site and use its conversion process to demonstrate weak areas on that page.
+It is beneficial when a company claims to follow a specific process, but you should always request a brief demonstration of how that process would be applied to your website.
+The CRO company should select a page on your site and utilize its conversion process to identify weak areas on that page.

 3. What type of user research (qualitative research) will you conduct on the project?